-WARNING: Failure to position the parts in accordance with these diagrams or failure to use only parts specifically approved with this heater may result in property damage or personal injury.
+WARNING: Failure to position the parts in accordance with these diagrams or failure to use only parts specifically approved with this appliance may result in property damage or personal injury.

 CAUTION: After installation and periodically thereafter, check to ensure that no flame comes in contact with any log.
-With the heater set to HI, check to see if flames contact any log.
-If so, reposition logs according to the log installation instructions in this manual.
+With appliance set to Hi, check to see if flames contact any log.
+If so, reposition logs according to log installation instructions in this manual.
 Flames contacting logs will create soot.